-Maybe take a walk around the Town Shopping Centre and then go on to the excellent museum, or perhaps the Chas Roe Electronic Museum.
+Maybe take a walk around the Town Shopping Centre and then go on to the excellent museum.
 There are many possibilities.
 Your choice!

 There are a quite a few historical buildings from the early mining and smelting days of Wallaroo.
 You can walk to them all by yourself, or you can get together a group of ten or more and organise a guided walk with a guide provided by the museum.
 There will be a charge in this case, and notice is required.
 (Contact the Museum)

 If you Decide to do the walk yourself, there is an excellent guide to Wallaroo's historical buildings on the Council Website, providing photos, a description of the original purpose of each building, and a map to enable you to find your way around.
 The guide is printable.